newbie714/Useful_Tools/README.md

 # Useful_Tools
+#First_Program
-sorting files by their extension in a given folder
+It is used to sort files from a given folder by their extension.
+That's about it.